Local electric vehicle drivers earning a credit for driving clean

-Enrollment for the 2019 Electric Vehicle Climate Credit is open through May 31, 2019.
+Enrollment for the 2019 Electric Vehicle Climate Credit is now closed.
+Thank you to all who participated!

 Remember, you can pay less at the plug with an EV Time-of-Use (TOU) pricing plan.
 Drivers who enroll in the EV-TOU 5 plan can charge their car overnight for as little as 9¢ kW/h from midnight to 6 a.m.
 There is a basic monthly service fee of $16.
 Visit sdge.com/EVpricing to learn more.

 Each year, the amount varies based on the number of EVCC participants.
 In 2017, 7,000 customers received a $200 SDG&E bill credit and 13,500 customers received a $500 bill credit in 2018.
 2019 EVCC participants will receive $850.
 2019 is the final year this credit is available.

 Most customers will have the credit applied to their account by the end of August.
 There is a large number of customers whose application still needs to be reviewed and approved.
 If you have applied and met all criteria, but are missing documentation, you will have an opportunity to fix your application and still receive the credit.
 SDG&E will contact you to let you know what documentation is needed.